apdy10/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe Game in C Programming Language
+Tic Tac Toe Game in C Programming Language by using basics of windows programming and functions